 This configuration item is only used by the deprecated object publishing configuration items.
-When using the new object publishing configuration items, the setting of plugins:imsa:object\publisher:nam ing\service:update\mode determines if the server adapter attempts to unbind object references from the Naming Service when it shuts down normally.
+When using the new object publishing configuration items, the setting of plugins:imsa:object_publisher:nam ing_service:update_mode determines if the server adapter attempts to unbind object references from the Naming Service when it shuts down normally.
 A setting of current will cause the server adapter to attempt to unbind references at shutdown.

-plugins:imsa:object\publisher:

-naming\service:group:prefix
+This item has now been deprecated and is superseded by the plugins:imsa:object_publisher: naming_service:group:prefix configuration item described next.

+plugins:imsa:object_publisher: naming service:group:prefix

+This supersedes the plugins:imsa: write_iors_to_ns_group_with_prefix configuration item.
+It specifies the prefix that is to be added to each generated name indicating an interface.
+The specified prefix is attached to the generated name, to specify the object group that is to be used.
+If a prefix of "" is specified, no prefix is added.
+If this configuration setting is not present, no object references are exported to any object groups.

+plugins:imsa:write_iors_to_ns group member name

+plugins:imsa:object_publisher:

+naming_service:group:

+member name

+plugins:imsa:object_publisher:

+naming_service:group:member_name

 configuration item described next.

-plugins:imsa:object\publisher: naming service:group:prefix

-This supersedes the plugins:imsa:

-write\iors\to\ns\group\with\

-prefix configuration item.
-It specifies

-the prefix that is to be added to each

-generated name indicating an

-interface.
-The specified prefix is

-attached to the generated name, to

-specify the object group that is to be

-used.
-If a prefix of "" is specified, no

-prefix is added.
-If this configuration

-setting is not present, no object

-references are exported to any object

-groups.

-plugins:imsa:write\iors\to\ns group member name

-plugins:imsa:object\publisher:

-naming\service:group:member\name

-configuration item described next.

-plugins:imsa:object\publisher:

-naming\service:group:

-member name

-This supersedes the plugins:imsa: write\iors\to\ns\group\member\name configuration item.
+This supersedes the plugins:imsa: write_iors_to_ns_group_member_name configuration item.
 It specifies the member name that the server adapter is to use in the object group.
 A unique member name must be specified for each adapter; otherwise, one adapter might end up replacing the object group members of another adapter.